roberttwomey/DSC180A-Quantifying-Style/05-Visualizing-Features.md

   * Create a mean brightness vs. mean saturation plot
   * Plot brightness vs. saturation, labelled with creation date (size or color)
   * Plot the images in time with date (x) vs. saturation space (y)
+  * Plot a > 2 dimensional feature space on a 2d plane using PCA, UMAP, t-SNE or some other dimensional reduction technique.
 * Replicate the above as static high-res image outputs where we plot each point as an image rendered to the canvas, rather than a point on a scatter plot.

 Bring your jupyter notebooks and rendered results to class for Wed 2/12 Discussion.